Zoom H2n Handy Recorder

-The Zoom H2n is a portable digital sound recording device manufactured by Zoom.
+The Zoom H2n is a portable digital sound recording device manufactured by Zoom and was introduced in 2011.
 It is the successor of the Zoom H2 recorder.
 The Zoom H2n has four microphone capsules (including one bidirectional) built inside it.
-Musical applications for the H2n include the ability to use the device as a stereo or multi-track (four-channel) recorder; the device also includes built-in editor for some minor editing works with in the device.
+Musical applications for the H2n include the ability to use the device as a stereo or multi-track (four-channel) recorder; the device also includes built-in editor for some minor editing works within the device.

 Operation

 The Zoom H2n is capable of more than 20 hours of operation using two standard AA batteries.
 The device weighs 130g without batteries and has a reference speaker for listening to the recordings.

 Key features

-It can record in WAV format up to 24-bit/96 kHz and MP3 up to 320kbit/s.
+It can record in WAV format up to 24-bit/96 kHz and MP3 up to 320 kbit/s.
 It has additional functions like Lo-cut Filter, Compressor/Limiter, Auto Gain, Pre-Rec, Auto-Rec, Tuner, Metronome, Variable Speed Playback built into it.